APISuite/apisuite-activity-log-extension/README.md

 ## Development

-`package.json` contains the necessary scripts and dependencies to run the components of this project.
+- Commits should follow [conventional commits](https://www.conventionalcommits.org) spec
-Typescript is configured to produce source maps, which makes debugger usage possible.
+- `package.json` contains the necessary scripts and dependencies to run the components of this project

-Setup your database according to the instructions provided in this document.
+- Typescript is configured to produce source maps, which makes debugger usage possible

 ### Environment variables